 - a.
 Introduce claim(s), acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically in paragraphs and sections. b.
-Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text. - c.
+Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of - c.
 Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), counterclaims, reasons, and evidence. d.
-Establish and maintain a style appropriate to audience and purpose (e.g., formal for academic writing). - e.
-Provide a concluding statement or section that follows from and supports the argument presented.
+Establish and maintain a style appropriate to audience and purpose (e.g., formal for academic writing).